ericyd/workspace/README.md

         2. Remote - SSH.
 2. Connect to the VM:
     1. Cmd+Shift+P and type "Remote-SSH: Connect to Host"
-    2. Pick "workbox" from the list.
+    2. Pick "dev" from the list.

 When you start an integrated terminal, it should already be SSH'd in to the machine.